Bassett bought his first organ in 1963 and joined

 I'll sure miss them.

-continued to coach me until his passing this year.
+continued to coach me until his passing.

 said to me once "Steve, I'm sorry we couldn't put you on